Golden Gate Bridge: Usage and tourism

 A visitor center and gift shop, originally called the "Bridge Pavilion" (since renamed the "Golden Gate Bridge Welcome Center"), is located on the San Francisco side of the bridge, adjacent to the southeast parking lot.
 It opened in 2012, in time for the bridge's 75th-anniversary celebration.
 A cafe, outdoor exhibits, and restroom facilities are located nearby.
 On the Marin side of the bridge, only accessible from the northbound lanes, is the H. Dana Bower Rest Area and Vista Point, named after the first landscape architect for the California Division of Highways.

 Lands and waters under and around the bridge are homes to varieties of wildlife such as bobcats, harbor seals, and sea lions.
 Three species of cetaceans (whales) that had been absent in the area for many years have shown recoveries and recolonizations in the vicinity of the bridge as of 2017; researchers studying them have encouraged stronger protections and recommended that the public watch them from the bridge or from land, or use a local whale watching operator.

+The bridge is used annually as part of the route of the San Francisco Marathon, which organizers of the marathon have used as "a big selling point" for the race.
+During the marathon, only one northbound lane remains open, with no impact to southbound traffic.
+But for the 2017 marathon, the bridge was closed to all northbound traffic during the race, and in 2018 authorities refused to shut down any northbound traffic, out of security concerns, limiting the race to the bridge's sidewalks (which limited the number of runners).
+As of 2025, only the bridge's sidewalks are used for the marathon.